Glenwood House: The location where Ana Kriégel was murdered

 Ana Kriégel's murder

 Upon their arrival, Boy A threw Kriégel to the ground, sexually assaulted her, and then beat her to death.
-Following the murder, her body lay in the house for three days until it was eventually discovered by the police.

 Kriégel's mother becomes suspicious

-Later that evening, Kriégel's mother, Geraldine, arrived home and asked her husband where their daughter had gone.
+On the evening of the murder, Kriégel's mother, Geraldine, arrived home and asked her husband where their daughter had gone.

 Kriégel was a quiet teenager who struggled to make friends.
 Furthermore, nobody had ever called for her before, let alone a boy.